nbpayne/deskandstudio-beta/desk.md

 - 24-hour access (for permanent Deskies, access after hours by appointment for hot Deskies)
 - Fully equipped kitchenette with fridge, microwave, sink, tea/coffee, basic flatware and cutlery
 - Weekly cleaning
-- Support community <link to page 6> – share the space with other creatives, refer work to each other and be inspired
+- [Support community](/community.html) – share the space with other creatives, refer work to each other and be inspired
 - Unisex toilets
 - 15 minutes from Sydney by bus

 There are three types of Deskies&hellip; which one will you be?

 ### Hot-desk Deskie

+---

 New to the co-working caper?
 Not sure you’re ready for commitment?
 It doesn’t matter, you still get a succulent!
 Dip your toe into the creative waters with a daily rate: